-The most common type of easement found in residential neighborhoods are for public utilities.
-For example, if you have an electrical pole in your back yard, you might have an easement that allows a city electrical worker to trespass on your property to reach that electrical pole.
+The most common types of easement found in residential neighborhoods are for public utilities.
+For example, if you have an electrical pole in your backyard, you might have an easement that allows a city electrical worker to trespass on your property to reach that electrical pole.
 That would be an access type of easement and not specifically defined.

 On the other hand, not every sewer line runs through the street.
-In older cities, it is more common to find a sewer line or cesspool in the back yard.
-Underground utilities, for example, all run under the ground, and you need to know where they are located, especially if you plan to excavate any portion of your land.
-In some cities, you can call a city hotline and the utility division will send out a city worker to stake your property with flags, depicting the types of utilities underground.
+In older cities, it is more common to find a sewer line or cesspool in the backyard.
+You need to know where underground utilities, for example, are located, especially if you plan to excavate any portion of your land.
+In some cities, you can call a city hotline and the utility division sends out a city worker to stake your property with flags, depicting the types of utilities underground.

 Other types of easements could involve a shared driveway, for example, or the road could be the only access point for a home behind your property.
 When I shared a driveway with a neighbor in Minneapolis many years ago, the driveway was dirt.
 I obtained a quote to lay asphalt, and my neighbor initially did not want to share the cost.
 I proposed installing a fence down the center and paving only my side, and the neighbor quickly acquiesced.